Seal the Deal & Let's Boogie: Singles

 "The Devil's Bleeding Crown" was released as the album's first single in North America on 7 April 2016.
 The single peaked at number one on Billboard's Mainstream Rock Songs chart in the United States.

-Internationally, "For Evigt" (meaning "Forever") was released as the first single on 29 April 2016.
+Internationally, "For Evigt" (meaning "Forever" in Danish) was released as the first single on 29 April 2016.
 The song features Danish singer Johan Olsen of rock group Magtens Korridorer, and is the second collaboration between Olsen and Volbeat following "The Garden's Tale" (2007).
 "For Evigt" is replaced by "The Bliss" on the North American version, where the Danish chorus sung by Olsen is sung by Michael Poulsen in English.

 "Seal the Deal" was released as the album's second international single on 20 May 2016.
 On 13 September 2016, it is set to be sent to US active rock radio as the album's second single in North America.
 "Seal the Deal" peaked at number three on the Billboard Mainstream Rock Songs chart.

 "Black Rose" was released as the third single in North America, where it was sent to active rock radio stations in the US on 7 March 2017.
 The song peaked at number one on the Billboard Mainstream Rock Songs chart in the US, becoming Volbeat's sixth number-one single on the chart.